andreyfedoseev/jquery-textareaPreview/README.markdown

 ### `enabled` (default: `true`)

-Whether the preview is enabled when plugin is initialized.
+Whether the preview is enabled when the plugin is initialized.

 Example: